 A significant portion of Kodiak's customers' natural gas and oil production is developed from unconventional sources that require hydraulic fracturing as part of the completion process.
 Hydraulic fracturing involves the injection of water, sand and chemicals under pressure into the rock formation to stimulate gas production.
 The U.S. Congress has from time to time considered legislation to amend the SDWA to repeal the exemption for hydraulic fracturing from the definition of "underground injection" and require federal permitting and regulatory control of hydraulic fracturing and disclosure of the chemical constituents of the fluids used in the fracturing process.
 Scrutiny of hydraulic fracturing activities continues in other ways, with the EPA having commenced a multi-year study of the potential environmental impacts of hydraulic fracturing.
-In December 2016, the EPA issued a report on the potential impacts of hydraulic fracturing on drinking water resources, "noting that the following hydraulic fracturing may impact drinking water resources "under some circumstances," noting that the following hydraulic fracturing in times or areas of low water availability; surface spills during the management of fracturing fluids, chemicals or produced water; injection of fracturing fluids into wells with inadequate mechanical integrity; injection of fracturing fluids directly into groundwater resources; discharge of inadequately treated fracturing water to surface waters; and disposal or storage of fracturing wastewater in unlined pits.
+In December 2016, the EPA issued a report on the potential impacts of hydraulic fracturing on drinking water resources.
+The final report concluded that "water cycle" activities associated with hydraulic fracturing may impact drinking water resources "under some circumstances," noting that the following hydraulic fracturing water cycle activities and localor regional-scale factors are more likely than others to result in more frequent or more severe impacts: water withdrawals for fracturing in times or areas of low water availability; surface spills during the management of fracturing fluids, chemicals or produced water; injection of fracturing fluids into wells with inadequate mechanical integrity; injection of fracturing fluids directly into groundwater resources; discharge of inadequately treated fracturing wastewater to surface waters; and disposal or storage of fracturing wastewater in unlined pits.
 To date, the EPA has taken no further action in response to the December 2016 report.
 Under the CWA, the EPA also prohibits the discharge of wastewater from hydraulic fracturing and certain other natural gas operations to publicly owned wastewater treatment plants.

 State and federal regulatory agencies have also recently focused on a possible connection between the operation of injection wells used for natural gas and oil waste disposal and seismic activity.
 Similar concerns have been raised that hydraulic fracturing may also contribute to seismic activity.
 When caused by human activity, such events are called induced seismicity.
 Developing research suggests that the link between seismic activity and wastewater disposal may vary by region, and that only a very small fraction of the tens of thousands of injection wells have been suspected to be, or have been, the likely cause of induced seismicity.
 In March 2016, the United States Geological Survey identified six states with the most significant hazards from induced seismicity, including Oklahoma, Kansas, Texas, Colorado, New Mexico and Arkansas, some of which are states where Kodiak operates.
 In light of these concerns, some state regulatory agencies have modified their regulations or issued orders to address induced seismicity.
 Increased regulation and attention given to induced seismicity could lead to greater opposition to, and litigation concerning, natural gas and oil activities utilizing hydraulic fracturing or injection wells for waste disposal, which could indirectly impact Kodiak's business, financial condition and results of operations.
 In addition, these concerns may give rise to private tort suits against Kodiak's customers from individuals who claim they are adversely impacted by seismic activity they allege was induced.
 Such claims or actions could result in liability to Kodiak's customers for property damage, exposure to waste and other hazardous materials, nuisance or personal injuries, and require Kodiak's customers to expend additional resources or incur substantial costs or losses.
-This could intur adversely affect the demand for Kodiak's services.
+This could in turn adversely affect the demand for Kodiak's services.